leprojetcastor/castor/doc/source/analyticalscattering.rst

 Analytical Scattering
 =====================

-THe project can be found `here <https://marcbakry.github.io/AnalyticalScattering/>`_.
+The project can be found `here <https://marcbakry.github.io/AnalyticalScattering/>`_.